 Antibody testing is an accurate way to determine if you’ve been infected with the coronavirus in the past, but isn’t used for diagnosing whether you have it right now.
-Fortunately, most of the available antibody tests are great at picking up people with antibodies so you can be pretty confident that the results are accurate (CDC-b, 2020).
+Fortunately, most of the available antibody tests are great at picking up people with antibodies so you can be pretty confident that the results are accurate (CDC, 2021a).

 Overall, most of the COVID tests that have been approved by the FDA are pretty good at finding out if you have COVID or not.
 PCR tests are considered the most accurate.
 While they were developed to catch every single case of COVID, in real life, it doesn’t hold true.
 There are all kinds of factors that can make these tests less accurate, including improper collection, contamination with other samples, and more.

-And while antigen tests aren’t as good at catching every single case of COVID, that might not be such a bad thing.
+And while antigen tests aren’t as good at catching every single case of COVID, that’s not always such a bad thing.
 Researchers have found that those super-accurate PCR tests remain positive after people are no longer infectious, meaning they’re not a good option in deciding whether or not you still need to quarantine (Mina, 2020).

 What are the different types of COVID tests?